Norman Osborn: The Goblin King

-When the children that work for the Vulture are discussing what to do after Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) brutally defeats the Vulture, the Green Goblin approaches and tells the group that he will be the one that crushes Superior Spider-Man.
-The Goblin is later shown having gathered a new gang of followers together in the sewers formed from discarded members of other villains' gangs like Vulture, Owl, and the third White Dragon's gangs.
+When the children who work for the Vulture are discussing what to do after Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) brutally defeats the Vulture, the Green Goblin approaches and tells the group that he will be the one that crushes Superior Spider-Man.
+The Green Goblin is later shown having gathered a new gang of followers together in the sewers formed from discarded members of other villains' gangs like Vulture, Owl, and the third White Dragon's gangs.
 These henchmen escaped their organizations unharmed because Superior Spider-Man is more focused on the larger threats (where the original Spider-Man would focus on individuals).

 As he builds this army to attack Superior Spider-Man, he takes on the new alias of the Goblin King.
 The Hand ninjas who evaded capture arrive at the sewers and join up with the Goblin Nation.
 The group reveals in the news that, thanks to Superior Spider-Man's assault, Osborn now owns over half of New York's organized crime.
 He claims he now owns New York City as the Goblin Kingpin of Crime.
 With Menace's help, Osborn later releases Phil Urich from a prison transport and upgrades Urich's Goblin armor and weapons, asking in return only that Urich's only identity from here on shall be Goblin Knight.
 Osborn trains Goblin Knight, anxious to confront Superior Spider-Man.
 Osborn later poses as the Hobgoblin and is sighted by some of the Spiderlings.

 Upon Carlie Cooper being brought to his lair by Menace, he receives Carlie's journal from Menace which reveals to him that Otto's mind is in Spider-Man's body.
 Osborn douses Carlie with the Goblin formula, causing the woman to mutate into the new superhuman villain Monster.
 He demands to know Spider-Man's identity, but Monster first asks the Goblin to reveal his own identity.
 He assures Monster that he is Norman, but refuses to remove his Goblin mask until Carlie has proven a loyal follower and dispatches Monster and Menace on a mission.
 Osborn battles and kills Hobgoblin, although it is revealed to be a servant with Kingsley still in hiding abroad which Goblin Knight discovers.